-SUMMARY OF THE CATEGORIES OF PERSONA Explanatory note Category 1.
+SUMMARY OF THE CATEGORIES OF PERSONAL DATA:

+Explanatory note Category 1.
 Contact details 1a: surname, first name, email, education (e.g. technical sector).
 1b: date of birth, gender.
 1c: other details, i.e.: address, postcode, place of residence, telephone number and any other information required for communication, as well as a bank account number for handling payments.
 2. Student number a record number which contains no information other than that referred to in category 1 3.
 Nationality and place of birth 4.
 Parents, guardian contact details of parents/guardians of students (surname, ffirst name, address, postcode, place of residence, telephone number and any email address) 5.
 Medical data data necessary for the health or well-being of the student, insofar as this is relevant for taking additional measures in order to be able to properly follow education (e.g. extra time for tests).
 6. Religion information concerning the religion or conviction of the student, insofar as necessary for following the education (for example: student free on a day) 7.
-Study progress information concerning the nature and progress of education, as well as the study results attained, i.e.: Examination (information about the examinations) Study programme Counselling of student (including development perspective OPP) Attendance record Medical file (paper) Class, grade, qualification 8.
-Educational organisation information with a view to the organisation of education and the provision or making available of teaching materials; this also includes class timetables, book lists, school passes, etc. 9.
-Finances information with a view to the calculation, recording and collection of registration fees, school and/or tuition fees and contributions or payments for teaching materials and extracurricular activities. (for example, a bank account number of the parents) 10 Visual material photographs and vides feetage (with a without sound) of ash all activities photographs and video footage (with or without sound) of school activities purposes do not require permission (school pass and as a supplement to the details of teachers and supervisors, insofar as these details are relevant to the organisation of the establishment and to the provision of education, based on permission.
-Please note: Photographs for identification file)
+Study progress information concerning the nature and progress of education, as well as the study results attained, i.e.: Examination (information about the examinations)